astrolicious/studiocms/package/README.md

             siteTitle: "Astro Studio Blog",
             siteDescription: "My awesome website!",
             siteAdmins: ['firstGithubUsername','secondGithubUsername'],
-            dbinitpage: true // DEFAULT - This creates a file in your /src/pages folder to allow first initialization of the DB
+            dbStartPage: true // DEFAULT - This creates a file in your /src/pages folder to allow first initialization of the DB
         })],
 });
 ```

 ### First Start

-During the first start of Astro Studio CMS, you may need to
-navigate to http://localhost:4321/happy-mongoose/ to initialize your database and remove any SQL errors.
+During the first start of Astro Studio CMS, you need to navigate to http://localhost:4321/start/ to initialize your database Setup your installation.